gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 Now, consider a situation where Hopper releases a new version of the package that includes breaking changes, without a "compatibility" package to ensure backward compatility with the previous version.

-To update the host application without breaking the remote modules, the recommended approach is to temporary "break" the singleton shared dependency by loading two versions of the dependency in parallel (one for the host application and one for the remote modules that have not been updated yet).
+To update the host application without breaking the modules, we recommend to temporary "break" the singleton shared dependency by loading two versions of the `@hopper/components` dependency in parallel (one for the host application and one for the modules that have not been updated yet).

-As `@hopper/components` expose the `ThemeContext`, the context must be re-declared in each remote module until every part of the federated application has been updated to the latest version of Hopper:
+As `@hopper/components` expose the `ThemeContext`, the context must be re-declared in each module until every part of the federated application has been updated to the latest version of `@hopper/components`:

 ```tsx !#6-12,17 remote-module/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";